geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_privileges.rst

 privileges on a metadata record using a list of groups and privileges sent as parameters.

 .. note:: All previously assigned privileges will be deleted.
+If versioning for the metadata record is on, then the previously assigned privileges will be available in the version history.

 Requires authentication: Yes